saideep-priyadarshan/saideep_fs40_3701341/README.md

-# YouTube Clone Project
+# EssenTube Project

-This project is a simplified clone of the YouTube web application, created using HTML, CSS, and JavaScript.
+This project is a video streaming platform inspired by YouTube's UI, created using HTML, CSS, and JavaScript.
 It fetches and displays videos from the YouTube Data API v3 and presents them in a dashboard layout.

 ## Deployed Link